johnhenry/leserve/readme.md

 ### Default Behavior

-By default, `serve-cold` serves the default export from the specified file at `localhost:8000` using `./serve.mjs`.
+By default, `leserve` serves the default export from the specified file at `localhost:8000` using `./serve.mjs`.

 Example: